losandes/polyn/README.md

+NO LONGER MAINTAINED: These features are now managed directly in hilary

 # polyn
 polyn is a collection of Node and browser compatible JavaScript utilities that focus on polymorphism. polyn is designed to be used with [hilary](https://github.com/Acatar/hilaryjs).